Kunsthalle Bremen: Consequences of World War II

 The art gallery was closed shortly after the outbreak of war and the collection was initially stored in the basement.
-In the night of 5 September 1942, a fire bomb destroyed the central staircase and six rooms upstairs.
+On the night of 5 September 1942, a fire bomb destroyed the central staircase and six rooms upstairs.
 It also burned the painting Washington Crossing the Delaware by Emanuel Leutze, which because of its size could not be removed.
 Today a second version hangs in the Metropolitan Museum of Art in New York.

 After this damage, large parts of the collection were moved to protected areas underneath the Bremer Landesbank and Norddeutschen Kreditbank.
 As the severity of air raids on Bremen increased, Mayor Böhmcker finally decreed that the collection should be housed outside the city in safety.
 The removal of the artworks began in 1943 to four different places: the paintings, drawings and graphic sheets were divided between Karnzow Castle of Count Königsmarck near Kyritz, Neumühle Castle of Count von der Schulenburg in Salzwedel, and Schwöbber Castle near Hameln.
 The sculptures were taken to the princely crypt at Bückeburg Castle.

-Karnzow Castle was located in Margraviate of Brandenburg closer to Berlin and it held 50 paintings, 1715 drawings and about 3000 prints from the collection.
+Karnzow Castle was located in the Margraviate of Brandenburg closer to Berlin and it held 50 paintings, 1715 drawings and about 3000 prints from the collection.
 The castle was taken in May 1945 by Soviet troops and on their return home it was plundered.
 The Soviets also left the hiding place open, with the result that works of art were within the reach of everyone.
 Berlin sculptor Kurt Reutti, head of a unit of the Berlin City Council, was able to find several items by extensive research and reclamation from the local black market.
 However, the losses of the Kunsthalle Bremen stand alongside those of the Prussian Cultural Heritage Foundation and the Dresden art collections as the largest and most devastating of any German museum from the war.
 In all over 1,500 works from the Kunsthalle remain missing today.

 Reconstruction after 1945

-In the immediate postwar period, the conditions of the Museum and the activities of the Art Society were extremely difficult.
+In the immediate postwar period, the conditions of the museum and the activities of the Art Society were extremely difficult.
 Between 1947 and 1948, soldiers of the US Army were billeted in the art gallery, Print Room and Board Room.
 Because of war damage the building was unusable for displaying art, although exhibitions were organized at other locations starting in 1946.
 In 1948, ten rooms upstairs were again opened to the public for the 125th anniversary of the Art Society.
 After further repairs, all rooms on the upper floor were usable again by the end of 1951.
 In 1961 an extensive restoration was carried out which repaired the heavy war damage.
 The staircase and the front entrance were modernized in the style of the time.